Microbial beasts, yeasts, and ancient reefs

 New technology in the field of genomics has allowed scientists to begin molecular bio prospecting – looking for undiscovered microorganisms, fungi and bacteria, for utilisation in industry and medicine.

 Australia is at the forefront of the research into the genetics of toxic bacteria and algae, with Brett part of the group that first identified the genes that make these toxins.
-As the new Head of School, Environmental and Life Sciences, Brett aims to continue with his research, whilst facilitating the fusion of the diversity of skill sets within the school.
+As Global Innovation Chair within the School of Environmental and Life Sciences, Brett aims to continue with his research, whilst facilitating the fusion of the diversity of skill sets within the school.

 Brett began his research career looking into genetic diseases, like muscular dystrophy, and how they are passed from parents to children.